The Laws of Pet Parenting

 In our society most of the people (non-dog lovers) consider barking as a nuisance.
 However, barking is a natural form of expression for a dog and must and has to be tolerated in a society.
 However, continuous barking can disturb neighbours.
 Hence, in the AWBI guidelines, pet owners are advised to make every effort to keep their dogs quiet, particularly during night hours.
 But that doesn’t mean neighbours can force or pressure dog owners in any way to abandon the pets.

 As per the guidelines, pet owners are also advised to ensure that their pets are healthy, vaccinated, and clean.
 Adequate healthcare and regular vaccinations need to be ensured.
 Sterilization is advised as our country has excessive dog population.

-I come across multiple complaints against RWAs or other associations that dogs and their owners get debarred from using elevators etc. whereas as per the guidelines you cannot be debarred by these associations from the use of lifs or elevators for your dogs, pet owners are also advised to use alternate lifts or elevators if there is more than one working lifts in a building.
-Please bear in mind that even by obtaining consensus, or even if the majority of residence and occupiers want it, RWA and other association cannot legally introduce any sort of ban on the keeping of pet dogs.
-They cannot insist that small siied dogs are acceptable and large siied dogs are not.
+I come across multiple complaints against RWAs or other associations that dogs and their owners get debarred from using elevators etc. whereas as per the guidelines you cannot be debarred by these associations from the use of lifts or elevators for your dogs, pet owners are also advised to use alternate lifts or elevators if there is more than one working lifts in a building.
+Please bear in mind that even by obtaining consensus, or even if most of the residences and occupiers want it, RWA and other association cannot legally introduce any sort of ban on the keeping of pet dogs.
+They cannot insist that small sized dogs are acceptable and large sized dogs are not.
 They cannot cite dog barking as a valid and compelling reason for any proposed ban or restriction.